Best Practice in Politics

 Vote Rookie promotes youth participation in politics by combining digital tools, civic education and gamification in one web-based App.

-An innovative crowd-sourcing approach is implemented in response to Ireland’s housing crisis, allowing local residents to log vacant homes in their area and help create new homes from the existing housing stock.
+An innovative crowd-sourcing approach is implemented in response to Ireland’s housing crisis, allowing local residents to register vacant homes in their area and help create new homes from the existing housing stock.

 The Violence Algorithm establishes a coordinated institutional response to domestic violence and supports integrated prevention mechanisms.